GSA/ai-experience-sharing-platform/ui/README.md

 Builds the app for production to the `build` folder.

-## Content Workflow

-### NetlifyCMS

-This site uses NetlifyCMS to build and manage content.
-All content updates are made to the `content` branch.

-The content and admin files are located in the `/plublic` directory.

-`/admin` - location for the admin page and config file.

-`/settings` - location of `site.json` and `/menu` directory and menu .json files

-`/images` - location of uploaded image assets.

 ### Github Actions

 When a push is made to the `content` branch, a PR will be automatically generated to merge the changes to the `master` branch.
 This is done to isolate content changes from code changes.